-If desired, you could potentially add all of your contacts with only first and last names.
-However, we recommend getting as much information into the CSV sheet before importing as it is quicker to edit multiple contacts on the CSV sheet than it is once they have been input into the system.
+If desired, you could potentially import all of your contacts with only their first and last names.
+However, we recommend getting as much information as possible into the spreadsheet before importing, as it is quicker to edit multiple contacts in the spreadsheet than it will be once they have been input into Lexicata.

 - Middle Name

-- Company (If entered will create a company contact with person as person as primary contact)
+- Company (if entered, this will create a company contact with the person related to it)